 Day one was not particularly notable, the fine weather forecast was already looking shaky as light rain was falling when I set off so there was no point to try see Mt Fuji on my way west and I ended up just taking the expressway and ‘slabbing it’ as the Americans would say.
 I stopped at a couple of the highway service centres called parking areas here.
 They are quite amazing, besides a great selection of food and beverages you get things like laundry, hot showers, massage chairs, a pet park, playgrounds and at one a custom motorcycle display and motorcycle accessory shop of all things.

-And so I had a hard time getting to sleep again and woke up about 6.00am before any alarm.
-My plan was to be on the road each day not much later than 7.30-7.45 as the days are rather short heading into winter, the sun dips below the horizon at 4.00pm and it is dark by about 5.00pm so it was essential to be on the road before 8.00am most days.
-Outside it was still damp and overcast but forecast was clearing in the morning.
+I had a hard time getting to sleep again and woke up about 6.00am before any alarm.
+My plan was to be on the road each day not much later than 7.30-7.45 as the days are rather short heading into winter, the sun dips below the horizon at 4.00pm and it is dark by about 5.00pm.

 I have to laugh at how sometimes the Garmin GPS forgets to tell you there is a turn ahead.
 And so I was sailing blissfully along and suddenly it says do a U turn which is not possible on a 4 lane divided highway.
 Seems the bend left was actually take the exit and join a new road which the Garmin slept through.
-Oh well I got off the highway about 7 km later at next exit and went back, gave me a chance to get fuel at least so no hard done.
-Today I was retracing some of the excellent ride I did in the Mie prefecture and then riding in the Nara region.
-Here is a few photos taken along the way south of wonderful rural Japan.
+Oh well here is a few photos taken along the way south of wonderful rural Japan.